 The University of Maryland Division of Pain Medicine employs a multidisciplinary team approach to provide compassionate and comprehensive services to reduce pain, promote coping strategies, and improve function and the quality of life.
 Faculty members encourage active involvement of patients in their treatment and tailor therapies to individual needs.
 Such therapy may include a combination of opioids, adjunctive medications, interventional therapies, psychological support, and physical therapy.
-The Pain Management Center recently initiated a number of programs to improve patient satisfaction.
-For example, having a nurse travel with each patient before, during, and after a procedure has enhanced patient satisfaction, efficiency, and patient safety.
-Volunteers have been engaged to assist with customer service by greeting patients and informing them of any delays.
-The phone system was improved by having callers access a live person instead of voicemail, and the rate of calls answered by staff has increased.
-Patients are surveyed about their level of satisfaction, and the results are continuously used to drive process improvement initiatives.
+The University of Maryland Pain Management Center, located at the University of Maryland Rehabilitation and Orthopaedic Institute, strives to improve the patient experience and is continually initiating performance improvement projects to enhance efficiency and improve patient satisfaction.
+Patients are surveyed about their level of satisfaction, and the results are used to drive process improvement initiatives.

 Consultations are provided with referral from the patient’s primary care physician or any specialist currently treating the patient.
 We also welcome referrals from physicians for specific procedures only.
 Referring physicians should complete the Physician Referral/Request Form and fax it to the Pain Management Center.
 The patient will then be called and scheduled for an appointment.